 Since I had plenty of corn husk leftover, I decided to create this corn husk wreath using a grape vine wreath to start.
 You could use another pool noodle wrapped in burlap, or whatever wreath base you prefer.

 To make this wreath, I just simply curled the rest of the dried corn husk with a curling iron and attached with my glue gun.
 I love it because it’s simple and fun.
 No need to break the bank to make your decor.
 And by adding natural elements to your home brings a soft touch.
 Last year, my mantel focused on neutrals, but this year I brought a little of those gorgeous fall colors back in.
 Oh, and if you love those log candlesticks, I have the tutorial to DIY them over here.

 I hope you’ve enjoyed this craft and my mini room makeover.
 I would love it if you would pin and share to spread the pumpkin love and inspire others to get their craft on. ♥

-Later on this week, I’ll have a furniture makeover for you using this Mersman side table as my subject.
+Up next, I have a furniture makeover for you using this Mersman side table as my subject.
 It’s time to get some bling on!
+See the after HERE.